nereafernandeez/QKD_attacks/README.md

 These programs were created for my final project of uni called "Attacks on QKD protocols".
-The project is pretty cool.

 1) I simulated the BB84 protocol, a PNS attack to said protocol, and a decoy state protocol as a way to identify the PNS attack.
 2) I simulated the SARG04 protocol and the consequences of a THA attack.